rashmi-qa-algoza/drafters-ai-qa-docs/flows/authentication.md

 - Login with valid email.
 - Login with valid password.
-- Login with Remember Me enabled.
+- Login with Remember Me selected.
+- Login without Remember Me selected.
+- Verify session persists after browser restart when Remember Me is enabled.
 - Login on Web.
 - Login on Android.
 - Login on iOS.